 To get to the farm, Seymour led the children across the collapsing furrows of a ploughed field.
 The once neat lines were now barely visible and, instead of producing a valuable crop of wheat, barley or beans, knee-high weeds now ran rampant.

-‘You’re not much of a farmer,’ sniped Levi cheekily and stepping cautiously aside to avoid some vicious-looking thistles.
+‘You’re not much of a farmer,’ sniped Levi cheekily as he stepped cautiously aside to avoid some vicious-looking thistles.

 ‘I’ll help clear it,’ chipped in Poppy, brightly.
-‘When we’ve had some rest that it.’
+‘When we’ve had some rest that is.’

 ‘Yes but that’s near here,’ said Levi scanning the surrounding landscape, ‘isn’t it?’